Theistic finitism: History

-Another advocate of theistic finitism was Peter Bertocci (1910-1989) who proposed that "God is all-good but not all-powerful".
+Another advocate of theistic finitism was Peter Bertocci (1910–1989) who proposed that "God is all-good but not all-powerful".
 Most finitists have held that God is personal, although a few such as Henry Nelson Wieman (1884–1975) have stated God is impersonal.

 Philosopher Edgar S. Brightman (1884–1953) defended theistic finitism in his book A Philosophy of Religion, published in 1940.
 Brightman stated that theistic finitism began with Plato and he traced the idea through history to Marcion, Mani and Manichaeism, Pierre Bayle, John Stuart Mill, H. G. Wells and others.
 Brightman developed the concept of a finite God to solve the problem of evil.
 He held the view that God is an infinite personal spirit but his power is limited.
-Brightman suggested that Wells was the "first modern writer to devote an entire book to the concept of God's finiteness."
+Brightman suggested that Wells was first "to devote an entire book to the concept of God's finiteness".
 Wells dissociated his God in any respect from the biblical God.
+Albert C. Knudson stated that John Stuart Mill was the first modern writer to advocate a finite God.

 Rufus Burrow, Jr. a professor of Christian thought, has argued (2012) that Brightman was different from most other finitists as he held the view that God remains infinite in many ways.
 This was in opposition to Plato and H. G. Wells.
 Burrow noted that Brightman characterized God as a "finite-infinite God".
+Charles Hartshorne who rejected omnipotence also argued for a finite-infinite God.

+Other advocates of theistic finitism were Hartley Burr Alexander, John Elof Boodin, Dewitt H. Parker, William Pepperell Montague and W. T. Stace.